A new year brings new goals and a lot of reflection.

 We can learn a lot from each other by hearing about our collective goals as an SEO community.

-Strategic & Tactical SEO Goals for 2019
+Strategic & Tactical SEO Goals

 1. Pursue the Long-Tail